 - When you move away from the audio source.
 The connection suffers when obstacles are encountered or you exceed the recommended connectivity range.

-- When playing files from the Internet.
+- When playing files online.
 The state of your internet connection may affect the playback quality.
-If you have problems with the connection try to download the files.
+If you have problems with the connection, try to download the files.

 Technical characteristics Bose QuietComfort 35 II

 |Technical Specifications||Bose QuietComfort 35 II|

 |Battery Type||Lithium Ion|